brug-be/articles_of_association/README.md

 General Assembly with the consent of the two thirds of the present or represented votes.

-As an interim measure until the decision of the GeneralAassembly, the board may suspend any member guilty of a serious breach of the laws, the statute, or internal policy document, or in case of other action that could harm the association.
+As an interim measure until the decision of the General Assembly, the board may suspend any member guilty of a serious breach of the laws, the statute, or internal policy document, or in case of other action that could harm the association or its members.

 The expulsion of a member or a board member requires the following conditions: